Install the ‘eChook Companion’ app from the Google Play Store.

 On the phone, go to bluetooth settings and scan for devices.
 It may take a while to resolve the name, but the name set in the Calibration.h file should appear.
 Pair with it using the “1234” passcode.

-Back in the main app screen, press the blue bluetooth connect button.
+Back in the main app screen, press the blue bluetooth connect button in the bottom left corner.
 It should start displaying information from the board.
 At this point, the only data will be the supply voltage.

 Further instructions on using the app are in the 'Using the eChook Companion App' section.